 Of course, your customers will (or should) understand that prices will change eventually.
 But that doesn’t mean they will be happy about it, and it could even mean they go looking elsewhere for a cheaper deal.

-Raising your prices is often a balancing act between getting what you need and keeping your customers happy.
+Increasing prices is often a balancing act between getting what you need and keeping your customers happy.
 So how do you go about increasing prices without scaring anyone off?

 Honesty is the best policy.